 Beginning with the launch of ADF in 1994, Sears provided strategic leadership in the training of 1,923 lawyers from 45 countries through the one-of-a-kind Alliance Defending Freedom Legal Academy, designed to ensure attorneys are fully equipped to defend religious liberty, the sanctity of life, marriage and family.
 These attorneys have reported more than $200 million in pro-bono/dedicated time.

-Sears’ visionary efforts also resulted in the graduation of more than 1,800 outstanding law students—representing 227 schools and more than 20 countries—from the world-class Blackstone Legal Fellowship leadership-training program.
+Sears’ visionary efforts also resulted in the graduation of more than 1,800 outstanding law students—representing 227 schools and 21 countries—from the world-class Blackstone Legal Fellowship leadership-training program.
 This in-depth summer internship program helps equip these students to assume leadership positions to shape the future of law and culture across the globe.

 Practicing law for four decades, Sears is a member in good standing with the American, Arizona, California, District of Columbia (inactive), and Kentucky bar associations.
 He has helped fashion the language for numerous state and federal laws and has testified before committees of the U.S. House and Senate, state legislatures, and many local governments and commissions.
 Legislators in 20 states have adopted his policy recommendations.
 Sears has assisted legislators and law enforcement officials from many countries and has spoken before committees of the British Parliament and the Vatican.